 Lots of prospective home builders want to see what their final build will look like before they start construction.

-Having 2D and 3D sketched elevations is all very well but it might not give you a solid idea of what your finished product will look like.
+Having both a 2D and 3D sketched elevation is all very well but it might not give you a solid idea of what your finished product will look like.

 Can your architect produce a 3-D model of your home before you start building?